eser/tassle-standards/coding-style.md

 15. We use ```nameof(...)``` instead of ```"..."``` whenever possible and relevant.
 16. Fields should be specified at the top within type declarations.
 17. When including non-ASCII characters in the source code use Unicode escape sequences (\uXXXX) instead of literal characters.
 Literal non-ASCII characters occasionally get garbled by a tool or editor.
+18. We encourage early return usage as much as possible.
+19. We use [Code Contracts](https://docs.microsoft.com/en-us/dotnet/framework/debug-trace-profile/code-contracts) to check preconditions, postconditions, and object invariants in a code block.
+20. We prefer [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) over concatination of strings with '+' operator.

 ### Example File: